yurivin/social.point/documentation/Architecture.md

 3. + Extract Profile
 4. Extract Migratable
 5. Extract PointInitializable
-6. Extract Content
+6. + Extract Content (PointSocial currently)
 7. Write more tests
 9. Data migration tools update https://github.com/pointnetwork/point-contracts/blob/main/tasks/importer/social-migrator.ts

 ## Questions
 1. It is intended to store data off-chain and we can only have hashes on-chain to check it.
 Is it acceptable on the current stage?
 2. Needed to think how data migration issues will be solved.
+3. There is no function for likes data migration.
+Is it forgotten?

 ## Future steps
-1. Adopt Point.Social for diamond pattern - for Updatable faucet feature 1.1 Issue: Needed to search for common well tested implementation suitable for our needs
+1. Adopt Point.Social for diamond pattern - for Updatable faucet feature
+    1. Issue: Needed to search for common well tested implementation suitable for our needs
 2. Extract content storage from a smart contract to off-chain Decentralized storage.
 Probably only hashes should be stored in the smart contract.
-    2.1 Issue: Not clear how our future off-chain decentralized storage engine will be designed.
+    1. Issue: Not clear how our future off-chain decentralized storage engine will be designed.
 3. Replace Ownable with OpenZeppelin AccessControl (role based access engine)
+   1. Currently, there is a different approach to set owner and migrator.
+With AccessControl we can replace these 2 approaches with a single one.
 4. SmartContract versioning framework
+5. Separate content and content metadata and make entities down->up linked instead of up->down to reduce dependencies.
+   1. Requires more significant code changes related to logic encapsulation than just refactoring.
+For example exclude likes related counter update from a Post entity.
+Exclude comments data from post etc.
+   2. This approach also will reduce storage operations costs.
+6. Add index to Profile entity.